snwbr/devops-ingenio/README.md

 - Private cluster, with no direct access to internet (no node has public IP).
 - Node autoscaling is enabled in prod, for High Availability.
 It is disabled in dev due to costs.
 - Terraform-managed nodepool.
-- Ingress is served through Traefik with Custom Resource Definitions (CRDs).
+- Ingress is served through default GCE.
-- One Traefik service using a public IP through a LoadBalancer K8s service which is the only source of access to K8s services.
+- One single service using a public IP through a LoadBalancer K8s service which is the only source of access to K8s services.
 - Internet access is provider at VPC level through a Router using NAT.
 - SSL Certificates for the application are managed through cert-manager, auto-renewing when needed.
 - Services and pods interconnections is done through internal routing and DNS.
-- Addition of Horizontal Pod Autoscaling to Traefik to support high loads.

 ## Continuous Integration & Continuous Deployment